srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_16-automatic-device-management.md

 | IoT Hub | AZ-220-HUB-_{YOUR-ID}_ |
 | IoT Device | SimulatedSolutionThermostat |

-To create these resources, please update and execute the **lab-setup.azcli** script before starting the lab.

-1. If necessary, log in to your Azure portal using your Azure account credentials.
+If these resources are not available, you will need to run the **lab16-setup.azcli** script as instructed below before moving on to Exercise 2.
+The script file is included in the GitHub repository that you cloned locally as part of the dev environment configuration (lab 3).

+>**Note:** You will need the connection string for the **SimulatedSolutionThermostat** device.
+If you already have this device registered with Azure IoT Hub, you can obtain the connection string by running the following command in the Azure Cloud Shell"
+>
+> ```bash
+> az iot hub device-identity show-connection-string --hub-name AZ-220-HUB-_{YOUR-ID}_ --device-id SimulatedThermostat -o tsv
+> ```

+The **lab16-setup.azcli** script is written to run in a **bash** shell environment - the easiest way to execute this is in the Azure Cloud Shell.

-    If you have more than one Azure account, be sure that you are logged in with the account that is tied to the subscription that you will be using for this course.
+1. Using a browser, open the [Azure Shell](https://shell.azure.com/) and login with the Azure subscription you are using for this course.

-1. Open the Azure Cloud Shell by clicking the **Terminal** icon within the top header bar of the Azure portal, and select the **Bash** shell option.

-1. Before the Azure CLI can be used with commands for working with Azure IoT Hub, the **Azure IoT Extensions** need to be installed.
-To install the extension, run the following command:

-    ```sh
-    az extension add --name azure-cli-iot-ext
-    ```
+    If you are prompted about setting up storage for Cloud Shell, accept the defaults.

+1. Verify that the Azure Cloud Shell is using **Bash**.

+    The dropdown in the top-left corner of the Azure Cloud Shell page is used to select the environment.
+Verify that the selected dropdown value is **Bash**.

-1. To upload the setup script, in the Azure Cloud Shell toolbar, click **Upload/Download files** (fourth button from the right).
+1. On the Azure Shell toolbar, click **Upload/Download files** (fourth button from the right).

+1. In the dropdown, click **Upload**.

-1. In the dropdown, select **Upload** and in the file selection dialog, navigate to the **lab-setup.azcli** file for this lab.
-Select the file and click **Open** to upload it.
+1. In the file selection dialog, navigate to the folder location of the GitHub lab files that you downloaded when you configured your development environment.

+    In _Lab 3: Setup the Development Environment_, you cloned the GitHub repository containing lab resources by downloading a ZIP file and extracting the contents locally.
+The extracted folder structure includes the following folder path:

+    * Allfiles
+      * Labs
+          * 16-Automate IoT Device Management with Azure IoT Hub
+            * Setup

+    The lab16-setup.azcli script file is located in the Setup folder for lab 16.

+1. Select the **lab16-setup.azcli** file, and then click **Open**.

     A notification will appear when the file upload has completed.

-1. You can verify that the file has uploaded by listing the content of the current directory by entering the `ls` command.
+1. To verify that the correct file has uploaded in Azure Cloud Shell, enter the following command:

-1. To create a directory for this lab, move **lab-setup.azcli** into that directory, and make that the current working directory, enter the following commands:

     ```bash
-    mkdir lab14
-    mv lab-setup.azcli lab14
-    cd lab14
+    ls
     ```

+    The `ls` command lists the content of the current directory.
+You should see the lab16-setup.azcli file listed.

-1. To ensure the **lab-setup.azcli** has the execute permission, enter the following commands:
+1. To create a directory for this lab that contains the setup script and then move into that directory, enter the following Bash commands:

     ```bash
-    chmod +x lab-setup.azcli
+    mkdir lab16
+    mv lab16-setup.azcli lab16
+    cd lab16
     ```

+1. To ensure that **lab16-setup.azcli** has the execute permission, enter the following command:

+    ```bash
+    chmod +x lab16-setup.azcli
+    ```

-1. To edit the **lab-setup.azcli** file, click **{ }** (Open Editor) in the toolbar (second button from the right).
-In the **Files** list, select **lab14** to expand it and then select **lab-setup.azcli**.
+1. On the Cloud Shell toolbar, to edit the lab16-setup.azcli file, click **Open Editor** (second button from the right - **{ }**).

+1. In the **FILES** list, to expand the lab16 folder and open the script file, click **lab16**, and then click **lab16-setup.azcli**.

-    The editor will now show the contents of the **lab-setup.azcli** file.
+    The editor will now show the contents of the **lab16-setup.azcli** file.

-1. In the editor, update the values of the `YourID` and `Location` variables.
-Set `YourID` to your initials and todays date - i.e. **CP123019**, and set `Location` to the location that makes sense for your resources.
+1. In the editor, update the `{YOUR-ID}` and `{YOUR-LOCATION}` assigned values.

+    In the reference sample below, you need to set `{YOUR-ID}` to the Unique ID you created at the start of this course - i.e. **CAH191211**, and set `{YOUR-LOCATION}` to the location that makes sense for your resources.

+    ```bash
+    #!/bin/bash

+    RGName="AZ-220-RG"
+    IoTHubName="AZ-220-HUB-{YOUR-ID}"

+    Location="{YOUR-LOCATION}"
+    ```

-    > **Note**:  The `Location` variable should be set to the short name for the location.
-You can see a list of the available locations and their short-names (the **Name** column) by entering this command:
+    > **Note**:  The `{YOUR-LOCATION}` variable should be set to the short name for the region.
+You can see a list of the available regions and their short-names (the **Name** column) by entering this command:
     >
     > ```bash
     > az account list-locations -o Table
-    > ```
     >
-    > ```text
     > DisplayName           Latitude    Longitude    Name
     > --------------------  ----------  -----------  ------------------
     > East Asia             22.267      114.188      eastasia